-- i.
-To take all reasonable measures to ensure that risks of harm to children's welfare are minimized - ii.
 To take all appropriate action to address concerns about the welfare of a child, or children, working to agreed local policies and procedures in full partnership with other local agencies

-Keeping children safe in education 2023 describes what schools and colleges should comply with.
+Keeping children safe in education 2024 describes what schools and colleges should comply with.
 Some incidents of bullying may also be a child protection issue.
 Such as Child on Child Abuse.